Welcome to the Cyveillance Weekly Trends Report

 Since threat intelligence is constantly evolving, we publish this weekly report to keep our customers updated on the latest threats across a variety of industries.
 You can read an abridged version below.
 Follow us on Twitter and subscribe to our blog to make sure you don’t miss any of the latest security articles from Cyveillance experts.

-- A critical zero-day vulnerability known as CVE-2015-0311 was found in Adobe Flash Player version 126.96.36.1997 and earlier for Windows, Macintosh and Linux.
-The vulnerability could allow a remote attacker to plant malware and take control of vulnerable computers.
+- A critical zero-day vulnerability known as CVE-2015-0311 was found in Adobe Flash Player version 18.104.22.1687 and earlier for Windows, Macintosh and Linux.
+The vulnerability could allow a remote attacker to plant Malware: A generic term for a software that is designed to disable or otherwise damage computers, networks and computer systems LookingGlass Cyber (n) - another type of cold that can destroy a computer by latching on to destroy other programs. and take control of vulnerable computers.
 The bug is being distributed through the malicious Angler Exploit Kit to recruit computers into botnets or to commit click fraud.
 Adobe has issued an emergency update.

 - Microsoft confirmed that its Outlook email service was targeted by hackers in China, the latest setback for the software giant in the country, where it is already being investigated for alleged anti-competitive practices.
 China’s Ministry of Commerce unveiled draft legislation that could change how the government regulates a corporate structure that has allowed companies in sensitive industries like the Internet, telecommunications and education to court foreign shareholders.

-- Chinanews.com reported that the majority of Chinese websites with .com in their domain name were out of service last week due to the outage of several foreign DNS providers.
+- Chinanews.com reported that the majority of Chinese websites with .com in their Domain: A specified location where a set of activity or knowledge exists.
+For instance, an Internet domain is synonymous with a website address or URL where information can be made available.
+LookingGlass Cyber (n) - A fancy name for a URL or website. name were out of service last week due to the outage of several foreign DNS providers.
 According to the article, the DNS outage was suspected to be the result of hacker attacks.

 - Leading up to Super Bowl XLIX, activist groups such as Sum Of Us are targeting sponsors.
 A YouTube video which has gone viral negatively portrays PepsiCo’s Doritos product.